Compensation Claims for Car Crashes Caused by Seizures

 Dangers of Driving with Epilepsy/Seizures

-According to the U.S. Centers for Disease Control and Prevention (CDC) in a 2015 report, less than half of those taking medication were seizure-free.
+Driving with epilepsy can pose significant risks, even if you’re currently taking medication to control your symptoms.
+The U.S. Centers for Disease Control and Prevention (CDC) reported in 2015 that less than half of those on medication were seizure-free.
 An epileptic incident can occur at any time, and in the moments leading up to it and during a seizure, these are some of the symptoms that could impair your ability to drive safely:

 Driver’s License Requirements for Seizures